BlackLineInteractive/NWiiRecomp/README.md

 </p>

 <p align="center">
-  Static recompilation toolkit for Nintendo GameCube, Wii, and Wii U executables.
+  Static recompilation toolkit for Nintendo GameCube, Wii, and Wii U executables (The only thing that really works)
 </p>

 <p align="center">